LJM-1997/NCOMMS-24-15301-T/AI-assisted absorbance prediction/README.md

 **2.2.
 Usage**

-1. Download the dataset.xlsx file.
+1. Prepare the dataset.xlsx file.
 2. Run the **RegressionModels\_UI.py** file.
 3. Click the '**Load Dataset**' button to load the data set.
 4. The **5** in ‘**Which Excel worksheet is the dataset in?
 (Index start from 0)**’ edit box means the data we want to use is in the 6th worksheet of the xlsx file.
 The index value starts from 0, and the index value of the 6th worksheet is 5.
 Here, the user does not need to modify.